pravega/pravega/documentation/src/docs/controller-service.md

 the cluster listener invokes all registered failover sweepers to optimistically try to sweep all the orphaned work previously owned by the failed controller host.

+### Host Store<a name="hostStore"></a>

+Host store interface is used to store Segment Container to Segment Store node mapping.
+It exposes APIs like getHostForSegment where it computes consistent hash of segment id to compute the owner Segment Container.
+Then based on the container-host mapping, it returns the appropriate Uri to the caller.

 ### Background workers<a name="backgroundWorkers"></a>